 Land Rover attracts SUV customers with its blend of distinctive design, impressive all-road capability, and high-tech luxury amenities.
 The brand’s Range Rover models deliver even greater performance and luxury.

 Land Rover’s 4-year/50,000-mile bumper-to-bumper New Vehicle Limited Warranty is pretty standard among luxury brands, although some offer longer coverage.
 A way to continue that coverage and offset expensive repair costs is through an extended car warranty.
-We’ve researched the best extended auto warranty companies and give our recommendations below.
+We’ve researched the best extended auto warranty companies, and our recommendations are below.

 |Land Rover Warranty||Coverage Term|